numpy/numpy/doc/source/reference/c-api/array.rst

     calculations in NumPy that rely on the state of these flags do not repeat the calculation to update them.

+.. c:function:: int PyArray_FailUnlessWriteable(PyArrayObject *obj, const char *name)

+    This function does nothing and returns 0 if *obj* is writeable.
+    It raises an exception and returns -1 if *obj* is not writeable.
+    It may also do other house-keeping, such as issuing warnings on arrays which are transitioning to become views.
+Always call this function at some point before writing to an array.

+    *name* is a name for the array, used to give better error messages.
+    It can be something like "assignment destination", "output array", or even just "array".

 Array method alternative API
 ----------------------------